boluwatifee4/web3ExpressApi/docs/EVMApi/resolve/RESOLVEENS.md

 # RESOLVE ENS NAME

-## What is the Resolve ENS Name API?

 The Resolve ENS Name API helps you to resolve an ENS domain name and retrieve the corresponding wallet address.

 <!-- How to call the enpiont  -->

-## How to use the Resolve ENS Name API

 ### Endpoint Url